RocketDerp/April14_2025/June19_2025/Social_Media_Did_Not_Stand_Up.md

 &nbsp;

-### Social mdia is We People
+### Social media is We People

-We The Peopel is social media.
-You can't keep blaming "the media' when every person is shaering kitten photos and anime and sports scores - it only takes 20 seconds or 90 seconds to REPEAT DAILY the exact same quote from Malala.
+**We The Peopel** is social media.
+You can't keep blaming *"the media'* when every person is shaering kitten photos and anime and sports scores since year 2013 - it only takes 20 seconds or 90 seconds to REPEAT DAILY the exact same quote from Malala.
 To deal with the mind-virus of billionares head-on by doing what paid advertising does - REPEAT.
 Have you not noticed advertising is repeatitive?
 And you aren't selling a book, you are selling an idea, a quote.
 This isn't about money, this is about egomania and self-centered values.
 Malala is not self centeered!

 Neil Postman is not self centered.
 Carl Sagan is not self centered.
 Repeating and quoting books - you can publish the tnire book one line at a time every 4 hours on social media.
 But it is not attractive, that's the egoism problem, that is why Donald Trump **IS ATTRACTIVE AND CHARMING** that is why Elon Musk is attractive.
 We have to face up to the egomania in democracy, that absence of compassion and lvoe in democracy, does not work!
 People are in deep love with Donald Trump, face up to reality!